 The hobo spider is a funnel-building spider.
 In the past, people believed its bite and venom were dangerous.
-However, scientists now believe this is not the case.
+However, scientists now believe this is not the case, and symptoms of a hobo spider bite are unclear.

 Confirmed cases of hobo spider bites are rare.
 When there has been evidence of a hobo bite, the consequences were not serious.